mbouzekri/Corda-IOU_Contract/README.md

  🤝**Cordapp to create IOU Contracts between entities**

 This project makes use of Corda to make a Cordapp that simulates an IOU Contract between two given nodes or more. <br />
-The specifics of the state of the IOU Contract can be found in the IOUState file.
-The contract is verified and created following the format that can be found in IOUContrat file (value, lender, borrower).
+The specifics of the state of the IOU Contract can be found in the IOU State file.
+The contract is verified and created following <br />
+the format that can be found in IOUContrat file (value, lender, borrower).

 # Instructions
 In order to run the application, you would need to first set your local Java Home to Java 8(version 8u171 or higher). <br />